 Avoid this mistake by identifying and writing down your financial goals and creating a financial mission statement.
 They will provide the motivation you need to start a budget – and stick with it.

 Think of your plan as enabling you to do the things you want to do, not deprive you.

 Mistake #10: Not finding ways to reduce “fixed” expenses

 It’s a common error to assume that monthly fixed costs, like cell phone and internet service, are set in stone.

 When you stay with expensive providers or plans—you could be missing out on savings (and a reduction to your budget!).

-Avoid this mistake by trying to reduce your fixed expenses.
+Avoid this mistake by trying to reduce the actual cost of regular services.

 Call service providers and ask if they have a different plan.
 Or see if their competitors can offer you a better deal.